 - The thriller Sins Expiation (2012) starring Steven Bauer, Danny Glover, and Michael Madsen, was Anne Jeffrey's most recent big-screen appearance.

-Longtime close friends and senior citizens Anne Jeffreys and Ann Rutherford in 2010.
-(Photo: Wikimedia Commons)
+(Longtime close friends and glamorous seniors Anne Jeffreys and Ann Rutherford in 2010)

 "Live each day at it's fullest, because we don't know what tomorrow brings."